Solar UV Radiation Occupational Exposures

 Exposure to solar UVR may be dermal or ocular in occupational settings.

-CAREX Canada estimates that approximately 1.5 million Canadians are likely exposed to solar ultraviolet radiation in their workplaces.
+CAREX Canada estimates that approximately 1.7 million Canadians are exposed to solar ultraviolet radiation in their workplaces.

 All outdoor occupations have a potential for exposure to solar radiation.
-The largest industrial groups exposed include the construction industry, farming, and services to buildings and dwellings.
-The largest occupational groups exposed are farmers and farm managers, construction trades helpers, and landscaping and ground maintenance labourers.
+The largest industrial groups exposed include construction, farming, and services to buildings and dwellings.
+The largest occupational groups exposed are farmers and farm managers, construction trades helpers, landscaping and ground maintenance labourers, and heavy equipment operators.

 Other job categories with a potential for exposure to solar UVR include logging, fishing, open-pit mining, road building, and maintenance, as well as athletes, maintenance workers, pipeline workers, military personnel and police, ski instructors, lifeguards, oilfield workers, postal carriers, surveyors, sailors, and railway track workers.[1,2] Indoor workers receive only 10-20% of outdoor workers’ annual exposure to solar UVR.

-When UVR exposure is examined by occupation, the largest exposed groups are farmers and farm managers (150,000), construction trades helpers (125,000), and landscaping and ground maintenance labourers (115,000).
+When UVR exposure is examined by occupation, the largest exposed groups are farmers and farm managers (198,000 workers exposed), construction trades helpers (149,000 workers exposed), landscaping and grounds maintenance labourers (116,000 workers exposed), and heavy equipment operators (92,000 workers exposed).

 Click the second tab to view total number of workers exposed.

-In total, approximately 1.5 million Canadians are exposed to solar ultraviolet radiation (UVR) in their workplaces.
-The majority of workers exposed to solar UVR are in the high exposure category.
-A very large number of solar UVR-exposed workers are at risk for high exposure.
+In total, approximately 1.7 million Canadians are exposed to solar ultraviolet radiation (UVR) in their workplaces.
+The majority of workers exposed to solar UVR are in the high exposure category (871,000 workers or 53% of exposed workers).
+A significant number of workers are also exposed in the moderate and low exposure categories.

 Identifying industries with either 1) workers exposed to high levels of solar UVR or 2) a larger number of workers exposed to solar UVR is important in guiding cancer prevention efforts to prioritize exposed groups and target resources most effectively.